samtupy/nvgt/doc/src/manual/compiling your project for distribution.md

 # What is an executable file?
 This will be sometimes called a binary.
 It's a file that is a complete program directly compatible with the opperating system for which it is intended.
 It can be launched directly.

-# What about all the different opperating systems?
+# What about all the different operating systems?
-Since Nvgt is intended to be able to run on Windows, Linux and Mac OS, there will be different executables for each targeted opperating system.
-At the moment, you have to compile it on the opperating system you want to target, so if you want all 3 you need access to all 3.
+Since Nvgt is intended to be able to run on Windows, Linux and Mac OS, there will be different executables for each targeted operating system.
+At the moment, you have to compile it on the operating system you want to target, so if you want all 3 you need access to all 3.
 The resulting compiled binary will have a certain file extension depending on which opperating system, as follows:
 * Windows: *.exe
 * Linux: *.
 * Mac OS: *.